indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>GGUS parser diagram</span>
 </div>

-GGUS Ticketing System outputs data either in XML or CSV.
-Developed Parser capable of parsing both formats. ggus_parser has  two components :-
+GGUS Ticketing System web platform outputs data either in XML or CSV formats but Alertmanager requires data to be in specific JSON format.
+Thus, we developed a parser which is capable of parsing both formats which is configurable.

+ggus_parser has two components :-
-- parse - parses the XML or CSV data
+- parse - parses the XML or CSV data from the GGUS Ticketing System web platform
-- convert - converts the parsed data into JSON format and saves it to disk.
+- convert - converts the parsed data into JSON format and saves it to the disk.

-- XML/CSV formats are configurable
+Let's see an example

 *GGUS Ticket (csv)*
 ```CSV
 Ticket-ID,Type,VO,Site,Priority,Resp.
 Unit,Status,Last Update,Subject,Scope
 147196,USER,cms,FZK-LCG2,urgent,NGI_DE,assigned,2020-07-14,FZK-LCG2: issues on data access,WLCG
 ```
-Which is Parsed and Converted into …..
+Above is a ticket in CSV format which is parsed and converted into...

-GGUS Parsed Ticket (JSON)
+*GGUS Parsed Ticket (JSON)*

 ```json
 {